Skip to main content

 Most of the tools you use (for example, Xcode) do a lot of local build caching to speed up subsequent builds.
 These caches help a lot to decrease the build time on your Mac/PC, but these are not available on bitrise.io.

-On bitrise.io every build runs in a clean Virtual Machine.
-No file is stored after your build finishes, the whole Virtual Machine is destroyed, and the next build will start in a clean Virtual Machine again.
+On bitrise.io every build runs in a clean Virtual Machine (VM).
+No file is stored after your build finishes.
+The VM instance is destroyed, and subsequent builds will start in a clean VM.

-The lack of local build caches is important to improve the reliability of your project, but it slows down the build process.
-Why it’s important?
-In your local build caches there might be files which are not under version control.
-This means that if you do a git clone of your project, your build will fail as these files will not be present.
+In your local build cache, there might be files that are not in your repository.
+This means that if you do a git clone of your project, your build will fail as these files are not present.

 Network Resources